federicocarboni/eloquent-ffmpeg/README.md

 Since most of Eloquent FFmpeg's methods are asynchronous it is advised to use `async-await` to make your code more readable.

-A simple example would use the following code:
+A simple example could use the following:

 ```ts
 // create a new command